dragomano/Light-Portal/website/docs/getting-started/configuration.md

 * Prohibit all except administrators from creating PHP pages and PHP blocks.
 * Who can view the portal elements — by "elements" we mean blocks and pages.
 * Who can manage own blocks — you can choose user groups who can create, edit and delete blocks, visible only to them.
-* Who can manage own pages — you can choose user groups who can create, edit and delete pages.
+* Who can manage own pages — you can choose user groups who can create, edit and delete own pages.
+* Who can manage any pages — you can choose user groups who can create, edit and delete any pages.
 * Who can post the portal pages without approval — you can choose user groups who will be able to post portal pages without moderation.

 ## Pages and blocks